Last Updated on January 29, 2024 by Carrie Stephens

-Feed parrots a balanced diet rich in protein, calcium, zinc, magnesium, and vitamins A, B1, B2, B6, B12, E, and K, especially while new feathers grow and develop.
+To promote feather growth, feed parrots a diet high in protein, calcium, zinc, magnesium, and vitamins A, B1, B2, B6, B12, E, and K. This is essential while new feathers are growing and developing.

-Parrots are bald upon hatching, starting to grow feathers after about 4 weeks.
-From here, the growth and shedding of feathers is a regular part of their cycle.
+Parrots are bald upon hatching and start to grow feathers after about four weeks.
+From here, feather growth and shedding are regular parts of their cycle.

 Feathers grow from single follicles in the skin, just like hair or fur on mammals.
 When a parrot grows feathers, the follicles open and reveal pinfeathers (blood feathers).

 Blood feathers resemble tiny needles poking from the skin.
-The feather is sensitive and delicate at this stage.
+The feather is sensitive and vulnerable at this stage.
 A keratin sheath protects the pinfeather, so it’ll bleed profusely if removed prematurely.

 A parrot will preen itself and peck at this keratin sheath, eventually removing it.
-This will allow the full feather to unfurl without being obstructed while the blood supply moves freely into the body.
+This will allow the full feather to unfurl without being obstructed while the blood supply moves freely.

-A feather will have a long shaft through the middle.
-The base is called the calamus, which is part of the shaft that emerges from the follicle.
-The center of this shaft is called the rachis, while the fluffy part of the feather is called the vane, flanking either side of the rachis.
+A feather has a long shaft.
+The base is called the calamus, which emerges from the follicle.
+The center is called the rachis, while the fluffy part is called the vane, flanking on either side of the rachis.

 What Are Feathers Made of?

 A bird’s feathers are constructed from β-keratins.
-According to BMC Ecology and Evolution, β-keratins are the sole reserve of reptile and bird species.
+According to BMC Ecology and Evolution, beta-keratins are the sole reserve of reptile and bird species.

-β-keratins ensure the bird’s feathers are supple and pliable while remaining weather-resistant.
+β-keratins ensure the feathers are supple and pliable while remaining weather-resistant.

 A parrot’s feathers should feel soft and pliable.
 The feathers shouldn’t feel dry and brittle or excessively slick or oily.
-The parrot also shouldn’t react with discomfort when you gently pet it.
+The parrot also shouldn’t react with discomfort when petted.

 Feathers decline gradually due to wear and tear, growing ragged and shabby.

-You can detect declining feather quality by sight alone.
-The following warning signs indicate that the bird’s feathers are losing their vitality and luster:
+The following warning signs indicate feathers are losing their vitality and luster: